The stripping process can be slow: part I: Bounding the stripping number

-Since $\calh_r(n,cn)$ is relatively hard to analyse directly; many of the existing proofs for the size of the $k$-core of $\calh_r(n,cn)$ use simpler models (e.g.~\cite{CW} used the AP-model and~\cite{jhk} used the cloning model) for the analysis and then the results are translated to $\calh_r(n,cn)$.
-Hence Lemma~\ref{lcoresize2} and Corollary~\ref{ccoresize} actually hold for the AP-model (\cite{CW} did not obtain the sharp error as in Lemma~\ref{lcoresize2} but it was claimed by the authors that with a bit more effort the full result as in Lemma~\ref{lcoresize2} can be shown with their method using the AP-model).
-Thus we have the following lemma.
+Since $\calh_r(n,cn)$ is relatively hard to analyse directly; many of the existing proofs for the size of the $k$-core of $\calh_r(n,cn)$ use simpler models \fix{and then the results are translated to $\calh_r(n,cn)$; specifically~\cite{jhk} proved Lemma~\ref{lcoresize2} for the Poisson cloning model.
+We will show that monotone results can be translated from the Poisson cloning model to the AP-model and so we have:}

 \begin{lemma}\lab{lem:AP} Both Lemma~\ref{lcoresize2} and Corollary~\ref{ccoresize} hold for the AP-model. \end{lemma}